aturfah/cmplxsys530-final/proposal.md

 <li><i>game</i>: The game to be played in this simulation</li>
 <li><i>ladder</i>: Which ladder (weighted or random) to use for the simulation.</li>
 </ul>

+All players in a simulation will be initialized with an Elo score of 1000.
+This way, there is no initial preference to matching.

 RPS simulations take the additional _proportion_ argument which specifies the proportion of Rock, Paper, Scissors, and Uniform players to add to the simulation.